-CONSTITUTION OF THE AMERICAN ASSOCIATION OF UNIVERSITY PROFESSORS KENT STATE CHAPTER
+CONSTITUTION OF THE KENT STATE UNITED FACULTY ASSOCIATION

 Article I Name and Affiliation

-The name of this Association shall be the Kent State Chapter of the American Association of University Professors (AAUP-KSU).
-AAUP-KSU represents two bargaining units.
-One consists of tenured and tenure-track faculty (TT Unit), the other consists of full-time non-tenure track faculty (NTT Unit).
-AAUP-KSU may, by majority vote of its active members, affiliate with or disaffiliate from any local, regional, state or national organization.
+The name of this Association shall be the Kent State United Faculty Association (KSUFA).
+KSUFA represents two bargaining units.
+One consists of tenured and tenure-track faculty (TT Unit), the other consists of full-time non-tenure track faculty (FTNTT Unit).
+KSUFA may, by majority vote of its active members, affiliate with or disaffiliate from any local, regional, state or national organization.
 Such a vote of affiliation or disaffiliation may be initiated by a petition signed by at least thirty percent of the active members of the Association and would be carried out under the Collective Bargaining Law of the State of Ohio.

 Article II Membership